phamconghoang107250/Caculator/README.md

-Simple caculator coding by html, javascript and css.
+Simple caculator code by HTML, JavaScript and CSS.